Reevaluating the Intra-Modal Misalignment Hypothesis in CLIP: Results

 We include DINOv3 L/16 as a reference upper limit.
 Interestingly, it does not always score highest.
 On Stanford Cars, it scores $8.6$ mAP lower than our SigLIP B/16 $PCA^{\leftarrow}$ from the inter-modal category.
 On the other hand, DINO excels on the more standard retrieval datasets ROxford and RParis.
 We attribute this to dataset curation: ROxford/RParis are designed for unambiguous retrieval, while the other datasets (to our knowledge only used in \cite{ctg}) suffer from query ambiguity akin to one-shot classification.
 Their retrieval mAPs we show here are relevant for the study of the misalignment hypothesis, but for the task ambiguity reason, we caution against viewing them as generally meaningful retrieval benchmarks in future work.

 \textbf{Ablation.} To test our explanation why $PCA^{\leftarrow}$ can improve performance metrics, we conduct an experiment on a task where we assume it is \textit{not} helpful to focus on the dominant concept in the image.
 Classifying the weather and time of the day requires an image representation that captures more than the main class, as background information matters.
-We therefore measure retrieval metrics on ``weather'' and ``time of day'' classification on the BDD100k driving dataset.
+We therefore measure retrieval metrics on ``weather'' and ``time of day'' classification on the BDD100k \cite{bdd100k} driving dataset.
 Unlike on all datasets in \cref{tab:image_retrieval}, we find a performance \textit{drop} by $2.3\%$ mAP on weather and $1.0\%$ mAP on time of day compared to original CLIP (ViT-L/14).
+The information loss through the projection is harmful here.
 This confirms that $PCA^{\leftarrow}$ only brings gains if dataset labels align with the images' main semantic concept (\cref{fig:introfig}), but does not fix some misalignment in general.